FreeRDP/Remmina/CONTRIBUTING.md

 Install it, use it and report back to us.
 Whatever you find that it doesn&#8217;t work, it&#8217;s missing, it&#8217;s ugly don&#8217;t hesitate to let us know.

-For bug and feature requests use [GitLab issues](https://gitlab.com/Remmina/Remmina/issues) For discussions you can use G+, reddit ad irc (we are not often connected, be patient)
+For bug and feature requests use [GitLab issues](https://gitlab.com/Remmina/Remmina/issues) For discussions you can use reddit ad irc (we are not often connected, be patient)

 ## Translating